michel1991/ocp-java-11/modulars/md/README.md

 Java puts source code in .java files and bytecode in .class files.
 It does not use a .bytecode file.
-When running a Java program, you pass just the name of the class without the .class extension.
+When running a Java program,
+you pass just the name of the class without the .class extension.

-##### Suppose you have the commands javac, java, and jar.
-##### How many of them support a --show-module-resolution option?
-* A. 0
-* B. 1
-* C. 2
-* D. 3

-The java command uses this option to print information when the program loads.
-You might think jar does the same thing since it runs a program too.
-Alas, this parameter does not exist on jar.

-### Which commands take a --describe-module parameter?
-(Choose all that apply.)
-* A. javac
-* B. java
-* C. jar
-* D. jdeps
-* E. jmod
-* F. None of the above

-Options B and C are correct because the -d (--describe-module) option can be passed when to the java and jar commands.

 #### Suppose you have a project with one package named magic.wand and another project with one package named magic.potion.